 Drug use is an epidemic that has plagued people of all ages for a very long time, not just in the United States but around the world.
 Modern-day drug use has become a very serious issue and also has a very potent effect on children, pre-teens, and teenagers.
 Sadly, some people who use drugs become addicted and can lose their families, their homes, and, in extreme cases, their lives.
 Many drug abusers admit to starting their drug use habits in their pre-teen and teenage years.
 Peer pressure and societal pressures can play a pivotal role in whether or not kids decide to use drugs.
-Once this cycle of using and/or abusing drugs begins, without proper understanding or guidance, it can become a very serious addiction and a life-threatening problem in some instances.
+Once this cycle of using and/or abusing drugs begins, without proper understanding or guidance and teaching kids about drugs, it can become a very serious addiction and a life-threatening problem in some instances.

 How to Begin Teaching Kids About Drugs

 Teaching kids about drugs, their effects, and aftermath, is a powerful tool in making sure that the next generation won’t become addicts.
 Educators and parents should do their best to teach kids about drugs and why they are harmful.
 The more information children have about drugs, the better informed they will be if they’re ever presented with a situation where there is drug use around them.
 Students should also learn about the dangers that drug use can pose and the effects it has on the human brain and body.
 Creating the whole picture for students so that they understand how drugs can affect them both emotionally and physically is essential.
 Correlate the relationship between drug abuse and things like violence, crime, and even physical appearance.
 When students can see a relationship between drug use and real life, it makes the seriousness much more real.